ZIPING-LIU-CORPORATION/atoz.ziping.work/README.md

 # Requested Concern Unresolved Since May 5th 2022 - Issue Checker Tracker

 ## So There's one Item of Concern That Should have Been Resolved
-Ziping Liu has been requesting for assitance on this matter with emails sent to ERC, VPs and HR USA of Amazon since [May](https://liu.academy/may/saga)

-## So on May 5th, there was a very special event that happened which caused and is still causing the issue to remain:
+Ziping Liu has been requesting for assistance on this matter with emails sent to ERC, VPs and HR USA of Amazon since Maia 5, So on May 5th, there was a very special event that happened which caused and is still causing the issue to remain:

-Specifically, May 5th is the event in which Amazon legal illegaly deleted @lziping's work account, because the deletion or disabling was not pre-scheduled and happened suddenly and without any warning or notice or even to my knowledge, I had no idea it was going to just happen with such a dramatic way of doing so:
+In particular, May 5th marks the day when Amazon removed @lziping's work account illegally because the disabling or deletion was not pre-scheduled and occurred suddenly and without warning, to my knowledge, and I had no idea that it would just happen in such a dramatic way.

+#### Amazon Legal did it so shockingly in blatant adverse intent,
+Doing specifically an action which was a killswitch or turning off all his work laptops via a logout remote forced idiocy..., Just like one of those infamous black screen virus attacks on your PC.

+### ALL WHILE, NOT WHEN ZIPPING WAS SLEEPING, OH NO, DURING THE MIDDLE OF THE DAY:
+Ziping Liu was in the middle of a slack/chime chat with Betthom@amazon.com.
+You should have been there to see it in person.The reason for this is that I was recently in a serious chat with Betthom@amazon.com as we were discussing something terrible that has occurred.
+As she tells me, I am unable to do much.
+She then says: I can only recommend you talk to career wellness, because their department does not participate in it.
+In appreciation of her good faith, I sent her my terms and conditions, and immediately, my laptop turns black, I realize I am completely logged out, and I do not have any way of contacting Betthom ever again.
+At that point, I realized that I had been completely cut off from the Amazon world, and I knew my world was over at that moment, the END.
+I have been operating in two sectors at the same time, so I am in the middle of two processes.
+Could we please resolve this issue?
+I am very done with this stall in my life.
+You guys At amazon realize like everything in my life right now is just out of order, and not at all with normalcy of any type of actual life in stability?
+Great, I'm glad your Amazon legal team was able to rehearse some act to then display as a show to the entire amazon work force of its might and power.
+I'm glad you guys have shut off my world and turned my life off since May.
+Can we now seriously have some things executed already?
+I'm not going to stay this way forever.
+And if I have to do it the way I am getting the feeling, that might actually be required, you do realize that means prison sentencing for a lot of you VPs ?

+## SO to buy you guys more time, at the corporate tower of non-action:

+I set up a canary to check if it works or not so I don't have to.
+Canaries!
+I am glad I have my friendly birds to help out.
+No thanks to the FMLA marty walsh.

 ## Amazon Legal did it so shockingly in blatant adverse intent,